Foreign involvement in the Venezuelan presidential crisis: Military involvement

 In April 2019, private Iranian airline Mahan Air launched direct flights from Tehran to Caracas.
 The company is accused of transporting military equipment to Middle East war zones.
 The airline was blacklisted by the United States in 2011 for providing support to Islamic Revolutionary Guard Corps (IRGC)–designated as a terrorist organization by the governments of Bahrain, Saudi Arabia and the United States (in 2019).
 The governments of France and Germany banned Mahan Air in early 2019 for similar reasons.
 According to Fox News, the launch of Tehran-Caracas flight "has signified a growing relationship between the two nations".
 Iranian Foreign Minister Mohammad Javad Zarif, suggested that Iran could send IRGC personnel to Venezuela to protect President Maduro.
 The offer was condemned by OAS Secretary General Luis Almagro.
 According to the Newsweek, "The presence of Russian, Chinese and Iranian planes in Caracas has outraged the U.S., which already has troops based in neighboring Colombia and in other countries across a region long targeted by Washington's efforts to halt the spread of leftist ideologies."

 According to Giancarlo Fiorella, writing in Foreign Affairs, the "loudest calls for intervention are coming not from the White House and its media mouthpieces but from some members of the Venezuelan opposition and from residents of the country desperate for a solution—any solution—to their years-long plight."
 Fiorella states that "talk of invoking article 187(11) has become commonplace" in Venezuela, adding that "the push for a military intervention in Venezuela is most intense not among hawks in Washington but inside the country itself".
 Article 187 of the Constitution of Venezuela provides: "It shall be the function of the National Assembly: (11) To authorize the operation of Venezuelan military missions abroad or foreign military missions within the country."
-In every demonstration summoned by Guaidó, there are numerous signs demanding the application of Article 187.
+In every demonstration summoned by Guaidó, there were numerous signs demanding the application of Article 187.
 Following the unsuccessful attempt to bring humanitarian aid into Venezuela on 23 February, a political faction supported by National Assembly deputy María Corina Machado began to demand application of Article 187, to "open the way" for "foreign intervention in order to prevent crimes against humanity".
-Former mayor of Caracas, Antonio Ledezma has also called for application of 187, and the calls for intervention have taken hold outside of the political realm, with a March poll showing 87.5% support for foreign intervention.
-Guaidó has said he will call for intervention "when the time comes", but in media interviews, he has not stated he supports removing Maduro by force.
+Former mayor of Caracas, Antonio Ledezma also called for application of 187, and the calls for intervention have taken hold outside of the political realm, with a March poll showing 87.5% support for foreign intervention.
+Guaidó said he would call for intervention "when the time comes", but in media interviews, he did not state he supported removing Maduro by force.